Australian Government Department of Veterans’ Affairs At Ease. Current (freely accessible website)

 This resource aims to assist in managing medicine use in the veteran community and provides up-to-date health and medicine information for health professionals and veterans.
 A team of clinical experts contribute to the writing of this information which is specifically tailored for veterans and their health professionals.

-Barr F, Graham S, Ireland AW Treatment choices in life threatening illness: Attitudes and preferences of elderly Australian veterans and war widows.
-Australasian Journal on Ageing 2002;21:178–184.
+Barr F, Graham S, Ireland AW.
+Treatment choices in life threatening illness: Attitudes and preferences of elderly Australian veterans and war widows.
+Australas J Ageing.
+2002;21:178-184.

 The study investigated whether older Australians would choose invasive or active treatment or palliative treatment were they to have a life threatening illness.
 Reasons for choice of treatment were also investigated.
 Overall, the study found that participants were more likely to choose palliative than invasive treatments.
 Men, especially older men, were more likely than women to choose invasive treatments.
 The study also indicated that participants want to exercise choice in their treatment but that they want this to be an informed choice.